solliancenet/ai-in-a-day/00-setup-workspace.md

 2. In the resource group, create a new **Azure Cognitive Search** service with the B (Basic) pricing tier.
 Name the service with the `aiinaday` prefix to simplify referring to the service in the lab instructions.

 3. In the resource group, create a new **Language Understanding** service.
 Select F0 (Free) pricing tier for both **Authoring** and **Prediction** Resources.
 Name the service with the `aiinaday-luis` prefix to simplify referring to the service in the lab instructions.
+Make sure both authoring and prediction services are deployed to the same location.

 ## Task 2 - Upload the data used in the lab